What makes a Deliberative Town Hall "deliberative"?

-Even at their best, the format of traditional town halls often lead to two other problems: over-broadness that doesn’t allow the conversation to get beyond talking points, and the perception that the conversation is being stage-managed by staff to avoid tough questions for the Member.
-Both these problems lead to a ‘defensive’ posture among participants, which means that even if the events go well, they often don’t result in any new information to Members or any change in opinion among constituents.
+Even at their best, the format of traditional town halls often leads to two other problems: over-broadness that prevents the conversation from moving beyond talking points, and the perception that the conversation is being stage-managed by staff to avoid tough questions for the Member.
+Both of these problems lead to a ‘defensive’ posture among participants, meaning that even when the events go well, they often don’t yield any new information for Members or any change in opinion among constituents.

 Deliberative Town Halls are designed to overcome these limitations and create town halls that facilitate constructive, two-way communication.
 The key elements of a deliberative town hall are: